Kalinov Most: 1980s-1990s

 In 1984, students of the Novosibirsk Electrotechnical Institute Dmitry Revyakin and Dmitry Selivanov, decided to create their own rock band, founding Kalinov Most in the mid-1980s in Novosibirsk.
 In 1986, they were joined by drummer Viktor Chaplygin and bassist Andrey Shchennikov.
 The name "Kalinov Most" was suggested by Revyakin's then-girlfriend Olga, who later became his wife.
 Selivanov left and was replaced by guitarist Vasily Smolentsev.
 The band's studio activity began in 1988, when Dmitry Revyakin met producer Stas Namin.
 In the fall, the band moved to Moscow to record its first studio album, but due to a lack of experience and instability in the lineup, it was left uncompleted.

 In 1990, Kalinov Most came to Moscow again, where they recorded their debut album Vyvoroten, released on vinyl.
 Later, the band recorded two more albums there: Darza and Uzaren.
 At the same time, the group began touring in Western Russia.

-After the release of the concert compliation Traven, Revyakin announced his departure and took up the solo project Revyakin i Soratniki.
+After the release of the concert compilation Traven, Revyakin announced his departure and took up the solo project Revyakin i Soratniki.

 In 1997, Kalinovv Most began rehearsing material for a new album, Oruzhiye.
 Andrey Shchennikov left the band, replaced by Oleg Tatarenko.
 In 1998, Oruzhiye released to wide acclaim, with many critics recognizing it as a landmark in Russian rock.
 Around the same time, archival recordings were released on the Moroz Records label.
 The year's releases had significantly improved the band's financial situation, and it acquired many regular fans in St. Petersburg and Moscow.
 From 1998 to 2003, the group included bassist Yevgeny Baryshev, whom Revyakin met in Chita.